Legoota/Legoota/README.md

-# 👋 Hello, my name is Léo K.
+# 👋 Hello, my name is Léo

 ## What can you find here ?